Reviews You Can Rely On

 How Much Are You Willing to Spend?

-While you may not care about all the potential design features, most shoppers care about cost.
+While you may not care about every potential design feature, most shoppers care about cost.
 That said, ultralight hikers and those planning for extended backcountry use in unpredictable weather may have more reason to invest in a top-tier hammock than someone who only wants to sling a simple lounger at a campsite or home in the yard.

-It's important to clarify what your specific goals are before settling on a budget.
-Although there are great options at every price point, not all are made equal across all situations.
-Typically, lighter hammocks are more expensive due to the higher cost of components.
-Shelter systems are more like a suspended ultralight tent, with a price to match, although extras like a rain tarp, bug net, or even suspension straps, etc., are often not included.
-It pays to be thoughtful about your needs before setting a budget.
+Clarify your specific goals before settling on a budget.
+Although there are great options at every price point, not all are equal in every situation.
+Typically, lighter hammocks cost more because their components are more expensive.
+Shelter systems are more like a suspended ultralight tent, with a price to match, although extras like a rain tarp, bug net, or suspension straps are often not included.
+It pays to think through your needs before setting a budget.

 hammock - the eno travelnest is one of our favorite more affordable options...